RadioAstronomySoftwareGroup/pyuvdata/README.md

 The numpy and astropy versions are important, so be sure to make sure these are up to date before you install.

-For anaconda users, we suggest using conda to install astropy, numpy, scipy, and optionally h5py, and conda-forge for optionally installing casacore-python and healpy (e.g. ```conda install -c conda-forge pyephem```).
+For anaconda users, we suggest using conda to install astropy, numpy, scipy, and optionally h5py, and conda-forge for optionally installing python-casacore and healpy (e.g. ```conda install -c conda-forge python-casacore```).

 * numpy >= 1.10
 * scipy
 * astropy >= 1.2
 * h5py (optional: for reading and writing uvh5 format)
-* casacore-python (optional: for CASA measurement set reading functionality)
+* python-casacore (optional: for CASA measurement set reading functionality)
 * healpy (optional: working with beams in HEALPix formats)

 ### For CASA measurement set functionality, install python-casacore